jimmylin99/driver-backend/README.md

 # Safe SJTU Backend

 `The following procedures are only used for developer since everything is under construction.
-A tutorial will be written afster major features are well accomplished.`
+A tutorial will be written after major features are well accomplished.`

 ## How to configure the python environment